How Real Are Ghosts, Aliens, and Spirits?

 One patient in a psychiatric hospital, a black woman, always covered her face with white makeup because she believed she was an angel.
 She also missed her late husband terribly.
 From time to time she claimed she could still see him.
 “I can feel him — you know, like he’s still around.
 One morning I woke up and I saw him — standing by the wardrobe — a ghost.”

-Throughout history, ghosts were accepted as real.
-Shakespeare and his fellow dramatists featured them liberally.
+Throughout history, ghosts were accepted as a given.
+Shakespeare and his contemporary dramatists featured them liberally.
 Macbeth reacts to Banquo’s ghost, and the ghost of Hamlet’s father sets in motion the action of that play.
 As culture became more scientifically minded, seeing ghosts came to be considered more of a psychological phenomenon.
-Readers took the three ghosts in Dickens’ A Christmas Carol, for instance, as figments of Scrooge’s imagination rather than disembodied physical spirits.
+Readers took the three ghosts in Dickens’ A Christmas Carol, for instance, as figments of Scrooge’s imagination rather than actual disembodied spirits.

-But just because something is psychological doesn’t mean it isn’t real to the person who sees it.
-Scrooge’s encounters changed him dramatically.
-The grieving widow wanted to feel her husband’s touch again, hear his footfalls and the sound of his voice.
+But just because something is psychological doesn’t mean it isn’t real to the person who experiences it.
+Scrooge’s encounters change him profoundly.
+The grieving widow above wanted to feel her husband’s touch again, hear his footfalls and the sound of his voice.
 She even wanted to have sex with him again.
-Her unconscious mind wasn’t going to recognize death as an obstacle to her wishes.
+Her unconscious mind wasn’t about to recognize death as an obstacle to her wishes.

 Each eye has a blind spot located about 18 degrees off to either side if one is staring straight ahead.
 Normally the eyes are also in continuous but imperceptible motion (ocular jitter) so that the light receptors in the retina experience continual boundary changes between light and dark.
 The retina’s detection of light boundaries and changes in contrast are among the earliest elements in a series of events that build in complexity to create the sensation we call seeing.

-Unlike a camera that records indiscriminately everything in its field of view, the retina is highly selective in what it passes on to the brain downstream.
+Unlike a camera that indiscriminately records everything in its field of view, the retina is highly selective in what it passes on to the brain downstream.
 Compared to the sharp acuity of central vision provided by the fovea (20/20), peripheral vision is quite poor (20/400).
 We should see a shaky, blurry world of dissolving edges and missing parts.
 Instead, we see a panoramic scene that seems stable and in focus wherever we look.
-This is the picture we see because an enormous deal of unconscious editing has taken place before visual information even enters our awareness.
+We see this picture because an enormous amount of unconscious editing took place before visual information even enters our awareness.
 The brain fills in gaps.
 It compensates for head and body movement.
 It makes educated guesses about what we’re looking at, and its editing is highly biased by expectations, history, context, and desires.